Chrysanthemum: Ecology

 Chrysanthemums start blooming in early autumn.
-This is also known as the favorite flower for the month of November.
+They are a flower associated with the month of November.

-History
+Cultivation

-Chrysanthemums (菊花 (Júhuā)) were first cultivated in China as a flowering herb as far back as the 15th century BC.
+Chrysanthemums (菊花 (Júhuā)) were first cultivated in China as a flowering herb as far back as the 15th century BCE.
 Over 500 cultivars had been recorded by 1630.
-By 2014 it was estimated that there were over 20,000 cultivars in the world and about 7,000 cultivars in China.
+By 2014, it was estimated that there were over 20,000 cultivars in the world and about 7,000 cultivars in China.
 The plant is renowned as one of the Four Gentlemen (四君子) in Chinese and East Asian Art.
 The plant is particularly significant during the Double Ninth Festival.